 Everybody knows the “7 Natural Wonders of the World”, but there are certainly more than just seven places or phenomenon worth mentioning.
 Here is the list of the established seven, added with three more.

 More familiarly known as the northern and southern lights (Borealis and Australis), these shimmering sheets of lights never cease to mesmerize the lucky witnessing eyes all over the world.

 Of course, the night skies are always sprinkled with billions of blinking stars and occasional beams from comets or meteors.
 Still, the auroras are almost at a spiritual level of beauty.

 Aurora occurs due to the interaction between particles in solar wind and Earth’s magnetic field.
-It starts humbly as a faint glow on the horizon, yet it gradually develops into drapery-like light shows like nothing else.
+It starts humbly as a faint glow on the horizon, yet it gradually develops into drapery-like light that shows like nothing else.

-If you think New Year’s Eve fireworks in London are right, the aurora is million times better.
+If you think New Year’s Eve fireworks in London are right, the aurora is a million times better.
 While both the northern and southern auroras are lovely in their rights, only the former is considered a natural wonder.

 2. Grand Canyon